dotnet/fsharp/docs/fsharp-core-notes.md

 **Binary compatibility means that a component built for X can bind to Y at runtime.
 It doesn't mean that Y behaves 100% the same as X, though.** For example, an older compiler that doesn't know how to understand `inref<'T>` referencing a newer FSharp.Core that has `inref<'T>` defined may not behave correctly if `inref<'T>` is used in source.

-### Note on legacy FSharp.Core binaries - 2.0.0 and below

-FSharp.Core 4.0.0.0 and upwards is not binary compatible with apps built with F# 2.0 and FSharp.Core 2.0.0.0.
-Some types such as `Tuple` and `Bigint` moved to be supported in .NET.
-At the time (.NET Framework 2.0-3.5) had less support for things and F#, like most of .NET, had to make a breaking change to support .NET Framework 4.0 and higher.

-This information is only applicable if you need to author something for F# running in extremely old environments.
-FSharp.Core is binary compatible otherwise.

 ## FSharp.Core and F# scripts

 F# scripts, executed by F# interactive, execute against the FSharp.Core deployed with the .NET SDK you are using.
 If you're expecting to use a more modern library feature and find that it's missing, it's likely because you have an older .NET SDK and thus an older F# Interactive.
 Upgrade your .NET SDK.